amityadav/AWS-SAA-C02-Notes-2020/Course/Compute/EC2/README.md

   * You can not detach Instance Store Volumes.
   * Instance store volumes cannot be kept once the instance is terminated.

- - For EBs Volums: The root device for an instance launched from the AMIis an Amazon EBS volume created from an Amazon EBS snapshot
+ - For EBs Volums: The root device for an instance launched from the AMI is an Amazon EBS volume created from an Amazon EBS snapshot
  - For Instance Store Volumes: The root device for an instance launched from the AMI is an instnace store volume created from a template stored in Amzaom S3